fbpx

 Breadcrumb topping for scallop scampi in food processor

-• Toast bread crumb topping.
-Heat butter in a small nonstick skillet over medium heat and toast bread crumb mixture for 2-4 minutes, until golden brown.
-Set aside and when cook, stir in lemon zest and Parmesan cheese.
+Toast bread crumb topping.
+Heat butter in a small nonstick skillet over medium heat and toast bread crumb mixture until golden brown.
+Set aside and stir in lemon zest and Parmesan cheese.

-• Cook pasta.
-Cook pasta according to package instructions, until al dente.
-RESERVE 1 cup of pasta water before you drain pasta.
+Cook pasta.
+Cook pasta in a large pot of salted water according to package directions, until al dente.
+RESERVE at least 1 cup of pasta water before you drain pasta.

-• Cook scallops.
-Pat scallops dry and heat olive oil and butter in a large skillet (stainless steel) over medium-high heat.
+Cook scallops.
+Dry scallops by gently patting with a paper towel.
+Heat olive oil and butter in a large skillet (stainless steel) over medium-high heat.
 When hot, add scallops to pan in a single layer and sprinkle in minced garlic.
-Season with salt and cook for 2-4 minutes, until cooked through.
+Season with salt and cook until cooked through.

 Bay scallops in a skillet for scallops and linguine

-• Finish pasta.
-Add cooked linguine to cooked scallops and toss together, adding reserved pasta water if it is dry.
+Finish pasta.
+Add cooked linguine to cooked scallops and toss together, adding 1/2 cup of reserved pasta water to start and more if the pasta seems dry.

 Skillet with scallops and linguine

-• Plate pasta.
-Divide pasta and scallops into shallow bowls or plates and top with bread crumb mixture.
-Add flaky sea salt, freshly cracked, and red-pepper flakes pepper to taste.
+Plate pasta.
+Divide pasta and scallops into shallow bowls or plates and top with a drizzle of good olive oil and sprinkle with bread crumb mixture.
+Add flaky salt, freshly cracked pepper, and red pepper flakes to taste.

 Dish of bay scallop pasta with lemon and parsley garnish